asrafilll/bakso-keju/README.md

 - Product depends on Category
 - Inventory depends on Product and Branch
-- Order depends on Customer, Order Source, and Branch
+- Order depends on Reseller, Order Source, and Branch
 - Line item depends on Order and Product
 - Inventory item depends on Product and Branch

 # Special permissions

   - Allow create inventories with negative quantity